-At the start of 2021, Tesla introduced a new steering wheel for the Model S and X. While similar to one introduced on the new Roadster in 2018, it’s gotten a lot of positive and negative attention.
-While we’ve yet to drive a car with the new wheel, we can bust some of the myths and talk about what is known today.
-(Feb-2021).
+In 2021, Tesla introduced a new steering wheel for the Model S and X. While similar to one introduced on the new Roadster prototype in 2018, it’s gotten a lot of positive and negative attention.
+We can bust some of the myths, look at safety, and talk about how it works.
+(Oct-2023).

 Car makers today often buy parts like the steering wheel from an outside supplier, and with badging and minor tweaks, they are all similar.
 It requires an airbags, a horn button, and various stalks.
 Newer designs offer some additional buttons and controls on the steering wheel.